 Another way to resolve queries your customers might have is by having an FAQs page.

-You can employ a bulk SMS marketing tool to send reminders to customers that abandoned cart.
+You can employ a bulk SMS marketing tool to send reminders to customers that abandoned the cart.
 Give a discount coupon to encourage them to shop with you.
 If you have an app, you can send push notifications to your customers reminding them to complete their purchase.